The Club

 Politics and Change

 The Northern Auto Racing Club stumbled into the 2000's when it lost some key hands-on "non-racing" personnel and racing politics began to enter the mix.
 NARC had too many generals and not enough soldiers working the front lines and folded up shop after the 2001 season - after 41 seasons.
 It was a sad day for open wheel racing.
 At about the same time, track promoters were in a power struggle to take control of 410 sprint car racing in California.
-It was imperative that the 410's continue to thrive as the promoters needed the cars to bolster their World of Outlaw shows - which typically travel with about 15 teams.John Padjen Motorsports stepped up and filled the vacuum by taking conntrol of the Golden State Challenge "King of California" series.
-He ran it until the 2010 season.
-A new era champions began to surface.
+It was imperative that the 410's continue to thrive as the promoters needed the cars to bolster their World of Outlaw shows - which typically travel with about 13 teams.John Padjen Motorsports stepped up and filled the vacuum by taking control of the Golden State Challenge "King of California" series.
+The "King of California" events were essentially a series within the NARC series, and were always NARC championship points races.
+Padjen ran the until the 2010 season and a new era champions began to surface.
 Brent Kaeding still captured four King of the West titles, but he was joined by Ronnie Day, Tyler Walker, Jason Statler, Jonathan Allard, Tim Kaeding, and Sean Becker.

 2010's